oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 All other combinations with `null` return `null`.

 ##### <a name="Not" href="#Not">5.1.1.1.9 Not</a>

-If the operand of the `not` operator is not Boolean, the expression is invalid.

 The `not` operator returns true if the operand returns false, otherwise it returns false.